osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

         | Start of last month through now<br>Start Index: First day of last month at midnight<br>End Index: Now | `Date.StartOfMonth(Date.AddMonths(DateTimeZone.LocalNow(), -1)), DateTimeZone.LocalNow()` |
         | Incremental refresh<br>Rolling 3 year period                                                       | `Date.AddYears(DateTimeZone.LocalNow(), -3), DateTimeZone.LocalNow()` |

-         See the [Power Query M function reference](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-function-reference) page on functions you can use in your query.
+         See the Microsoft [Power Query M function reference](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-function-reference) page on functions you can use in your query.

 1. Click **Close & Apply**, and then select `Close & Apply` in Power Query Editor to save your query.
 1. Optional.
 Use Microsoft Power BI Desktop to enable a rolling incremental refresh of data.